 Get an eyeful of Tower Bridge with cars and red double-decker buses as they zoom along the bridge.

 For a panoramic shot from a higher vantage point, there are the high-level Walkways and Glass Floor, where you can look down from 42 m above the River Thames.
+It’s one of the things to do in London at night.

 Inside Tower Bridge, you’ll find an exhibition weaved amongst the historic steam engines and coal burners that once powered the bridge.